react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 :::danger

 Annotating `useRoute` isn't type-safe because the type parameter cannot be statically verified.
-Prefer using the [`route` prop](route-object.md) instead when possible.
+Prefer using the [`route` object](route-object.md) from the screen component's props instead when possible.
 Use `useRoute` for generic code that doesn't need specific route type.

 :::

-To annotate the `route` prop that we get from `useRoute`, we can use a type parameter:
+To annotate the `route` object that we get from `useRoute`, we can use a type parameter:

 ```ts
 const route = useRoute<ProfileScreenRouteProp>();